 Please note that this is not a residential Scholarship.
 It is up to the Scholars what their living arrangements are during their Scholarship year.

 Applications will be received between 30th June 2018 and 30th September 2018.
 Applications submitted outside that period will not be looked at.

 Please go to FAQs to answer any further questions concerning the Morland Writing Scholarships.
 Do not submit an entry until you have read and observed the requirements set out in the FAQs and enclosed the five things noted below.

-All enquiries and submissions relating to the Morland Scholarships should be directed to email@example.com
+All enquiries relating to the Morland Scholarships should be directed to email@example.com

 Have you enclosed all five things on the checklist below?
 If not, do not send a submission.